 Although the full cost may not be recovered, this report also identifies the Joy Score for each renovation.
 After remodeling, 75 percent of owners have a greater desire to be in their home.
 36 percent of owner say remodeling created better functionality and livability.

-The report provides general costs and percentage of value recovered from 20 different home renovation projects and may be valuable in helping decide your next renovation project.
-Based on the information, it’s usually not a good idea to do an extensive renovation in order to sell a home, but minor upgrades and expected repairs can get you more money when you sell.
+The report provides general costs and percentage of value recovered from 20 different home renovation projects.
+I believe the report will be valuable in helping decide your next renovation project.
+Based on the information, it’s usually not a good idea to do an extensive renovation in order to sell a home.
+Minor upgrades and expected repairs can help get you more money when you sell.

 2017 Remodeling Impact Report